-Hong Kong typhoon signals will be raised outside apartment buildings, commercial buildings, and shopping malls, so you know what’s going on.
-It’s a good idea to download the Hong Kong Observatory app too, so that you get notifications straight to your phone.
-Here’s what the different signals mean:
+Notices of Hong Kong typhoon signals will be posted outside apartment buildings, commercial buildings, shopping malls, and MTR stations.
+So, you’ll know what’s going on wherever you are.
+Here’s what the different signals mean.

-Standby Signal No. 1 (T1)
+1. Standby Signal No. 1 (T1)

 If a T1 is raised, you can still keep your cool, and chances are you didn’t even notice a storm is approaching, because it’ll most likely be sunny out with clear, blue skies.
 This means that a tropical cyclone is centred within about 800 kilometres of Hong Kong and may or may not affect the territory.